Natural Health Learning To Listen To What Your Body Tells You!

 Sure there is nothing much we can do when our body is already shouting for the nearest comfort room or the stomach is rumbling for the next meal.
 Often times though, when there is pain, like a headache, the normal course of action is to reach out for a bottle of painkiller to mask the pain so we can function.

 Listening to what our body is telling us would prevent a lot of illnesses from getting worse.
 When there is a headache, there is something wrong done to cause the pain.
 Taking painkillers is a good but temporary solution, the next step though and more permanent is to know what caused the pain.
 Not being able to identify that will make us grab the painkiller in another six to eight hours.
 Every ingestion of a tablet or a capsule puts our liver and our colon in danger.
-Chemical residues that were components to its manufacture will stay in the liver and overtime will clog the colon that will produce other more serious illnesses More about the author.
+Chemical residues that were components to its manufacture will stay in the liver and overtime will clog the colon that will produce other more serious illnesses.
 Learning to listen to the messages that our body tells us is that important.

 There are many other things that our body is trying to tell us.
 Being sleepy, feeling sluggish, increasing weight or weight loss, body temperature, mood swings, blood pressure, and pulse rate are among the few that could be observed and could be measured with certainty.
 When that happens the body is telling us that something is not working well.
 Taking energy drinks, resting, relaxing, taking antacids are few of the things that are normally done but all these have temporary effects.
 When the feeling of sluggishness for example persists, no amount of energy drink could restore the body to functioning normally.
 All the palliative measures taken are temporary solutions that do not cure the illnesses.
 It only masks the effects and masking the effects could be terribly dangerous.